Dummy (DC Comics): Publication history

 The original Dummy first appears in Leading Comics #1 and was created by Mort Weisinger and Mort Meskin.
 He is not to be confused with Scarface, the ventriloquist dummy/alter-ego operated by Arnold Wesker.
 In addition to his Leading Comics appearances, the Dummy fought the Vigilante in six Golden Age stories: Action Comics #58 (March 1943), #63 (August 1943), #69 (February 1944), #75 (August 1944), #87 (August 1945) and #96 (May 1946); although the Vigilante remained a regular Action Comics feature until issue #198 (November 1954), issue #96 was the Dummy's final appearance for many years.

 The second, known as Danny the Dummy, first appears in Batman #134 (September 1960) and was created by Bill Finger and Sheldon Moldoff.

 Fictional character biographies

 Original Dummy

 The Dummy is an archenemy of the Golden Age era Vigilante, and a skilled inventor of weapons.
-As the leader of a criminal gang, the Dummy pretends to be a ventriloquist dummy through whom the gang's supposed "true" leader conveys instructions, the gang never suspecting that the Dummy himself is their leader.
-The Dummy's secret identity is never revealed, and it is never made clear whether he is a human or living dummy.
+As the leader of a criminal gang, the Dummy pretends to be a ventriloquist's dummy through whom the gang's supposed "true" leader conveys instructions, the gang never suspecting that the Dummy is their leader.
+The Dummy's secret identity is never revealed, and it is never specified whether he is a human or a dummy that has been brought to life.
+The Dummy is a member of a group of villains brought together by the Hand to cause crimes around the nation, which led to the first case of the Seven Soldiers of Victory; his particular efforts are prevented by the Vigilante, whom he had encountered before.

-The Dummy later joins Mister Mind's Monster Society of Evil and Injustice Unlimited.
-In the Crisis on Infinite Earths continuity reboot, he is killed in battle with Vigilante.

-In DC Rebirth, the Dummy is reimagined as a Victorian man who was magically transformed into a living dummy.
+Dummy later escapes from prison with the help of his large companion Bobo.
+Then he and Bobo embark on a crime spree that involved them robbing the Jeweler's Exchange.
+When the package is opened, Dummy poses as a mechanical toy to fool the owners until he uses knock-out gas.
+Both of them are defeated by Vigilante and Stuff the Chinatown Kid and surrender to the police.

+In his latest racket, Dummy has his minion Flipper pose as a ventriloquist to get gigs at high society shows.
+Flipper uses a look-alike of Dummy as the real Dummy is operating in the crowd.
+After breaking out of their respective traps, Vigilante and Stuff defeat Dummy and Flipper and hand them over to the police.

+Dummy shrinks himself and his henchmen to small size to get onto a cargo train.
+When the shrinkage wears off, they rob the train and make their getaway.
+Despite being affected by the shrink ray, Vigilante and Stuff turn the tables on Dummy and his henchmen, who are handed over to the police.